cap1544/hello-world/README.md

 # hello-world
 first repository

-just a short description of mmyself mom of three looking to learn more about coding
+just a short description of myself mom of three looking to learn more about coding